Share this Article

 An unexpected renovation

-When the couple settled on settled on a landmarked brownstone in the Park Slope historic district, it felt serendipitous.
+When the couple settled on a landmarked brownstone in the Park Slope historic district, it felt serendipitous.
 They had previously put an offer on a home on a busier street, but the inspection caused them to pull out of the deal.

 The new home, a 3,000-square-foot brownstone in Park Slope bursting with original details, fit the bill.